grumpyf0x48/java-command-line-quickstart/README.md

 ## Rename application

 By default, this template creates an application named `myapplication`.

-To rename it, for example to 'brand-new-app':
+To rename it, for example to `brand-new-app`, start the following command:

 ```shell
 APPLICATION_NAME=brand-new-app make update-application